Trump To Take Aim At Utah's National Monuments, Reversing Predecessors' Legacies

 "I want him to visit Bears Ears before he takes any action," Branch told a cheering crowd at a rally outside the Utah Capitol.

-That's unlikely, with the monument more than a five-hour drive from Salt Lake, and with the president's tight visit also including a trip to the Church of Jesus Christ of Latter-Day Saints' Welfare Square.
+That's unlikely, with the monument more than a five-hour drive from Salt Lake, and with the president's tight visit also including a trip to the Church of Jesus Christ of Latter-day Saints' Welfare Square.

 Bears Ears is considered some of the most culturally significant land in the American Southwest.
-Its famous red rock canyon country is dense with ancient artifacts, cliff dwellings and sacred burial grounds.
+Its famous Red Rock Canyon country is dense with ancient artifacts, cliff dwellings and sacred burial grounds.
 Just a couple of years ago, some of the land was proposed for additional federal protections, but a bill backed by Utah's House Republicans stalled in Congress.
 Then, last year, the Obama administration held meetings in the region before declaring it a national monument in late December under the 1906 Antiquities Act.

 Republicans in Congress have proposed changes to the act — originally intended to protect against the looting of ancient artifacts from public land — to make it harder for presidents to use it as a means to create large national monuments.

 As for Trump, the law is gray when it comes to whether a president can actually shrink or abolish a large monument.
-Legal experts say that's historically been the role of Congress.
-Meanwhile, sixteen presidents have used the Antiquities Act to create public lands monuments.
+Legal experts say that has historically been the role of Congress.
+Meanwhile, 16 presidents have used the Antiquities Act to create public lands monuments.

 Environmentalists fear the impending decision could set a precedent for future presidents to unravel protections on federal land.